Saber's Privacy Policy

 - Information about any device that connects to the server, including but not limited to the device's operating system, browser, and IP address.

 - An encrypted (scrambled) form of your notes.
-However, the server owner can see:
+The server owner cannot read the notes, but they can see metadata like:

 - The size of each note.